 The first thing you must consider when moving abroad is why.
 What is the purpose?
 Why do you want that?
 Do you really want that?
 How sure are you that you want that?
 And the list can go on.
 Your why has to be powerful enough to drag you over to another continent.
 That means you must know exactly why you are making all these life changes.
 So, before making any plans, write down your why’s and keep your list close by.
 You might need it later, when things get more complicated.

 If you’re moving to Italy from another European country, things will be easier for you.
 A European passport simplifies things.
 Even so, you’ll still have to register your residency in Italy within 90 days of arrival.
-You’ll get a Codice Fiscale and make an appointment at the anagrafe.
+You’ll get a Codice Fiscale by making an appointment at the anagrafe.
 Make sure you don’t run into any problems at registration.
 If you do, as I did because of working for proofreading services, solve it immediately.
 Google is your best friend here.
 The goal is to be as efficient as you can.
+So, my personal advice is to pay a little and let those guys get your codice fiscale.

 If you’re outside of the E.U., you must get your visa first and then apply for the permesso di soggiorno.
 It takes about three months or more to receive it, so make sure you apply for it ahead of time.
 To apply for residency, you must fulfill other specific requirements, so keep an eye open for that.
 Check everything twice before arriving.
 Don’t leave anything unchecked.